awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 ### Number of tables<a name="CHAP_BestPractices.MariaDB.NumberOfTables"></a>

-While the underlying file system might have a limit on the number of files that represent tables, MariaDB has no limit on the number of tables\.
-However, the total number of tables in the MariaDB InnoDB storage engine can contribute to the performance degradation, regardless of the size of those tables\.
+Your underlying file system might have a limit on the number of files that represent tables\.
+However, MariaDB has no limit on the number of tables\.
+Despite this, the total number of tables in the MariaDB InnoDB storage engine can contribute to the performance degradation, regardless of the size of those tables\.
 To limit the operating system impact, you can split the tables across multiple databases in the same MariaDB DB instance\.
-Doing so might limit the number of files in a directory but won't solve the overall problem\.
+Doing so might limit the number of files in a directory but doesn’t solve the overall problem\.

-When there is performance degradation because of a large number of tables \(more than 10 thousand\), it is caused by MariaDB working with storage files, including opening and closing them\.
+When there is performance degradation because of a large number of tables \(more than 10,000\), it's caused by MariaDB working with storage files\.
+This work includes MariaDB opening and closing storage files\.
 To address this issue, you can increase the size of the `table_open_cache` and `table_definition_cache` parameters\.
-However, increasing the values of those parameters might significantly increase the amount of memory MariaDB uses, and might even use all of the available memory\.
+However, increasing the values of those parameters might significantly increase the amount of memory MariaDB uses\.
+It might even use all of the available memory\.
 For more information, see [ Optimizing table\_open\_cache](https://mariadb.com/kb/en/optimizing-table_open_cache/) in the MariaDB documentation\.

 In addition, too many tables can significantly affect MariaDB startup time\.
 Both a clean shutdown and restart and a crash recovery can be affected\.
 We recommend having fewer than ten thousand tables total across all of the databases in a DB instance\.